 In light of the pandemic that started in early 2020, in-person identity verification has not been ideal due to restricted movement and social distancing.
 Hence, e-KYC has proven extremely useful since as it allows for the identity verification process to be done online.

-The purpose of e-KYC in the online company registration process
+The purpose of e-KYC in the online company incorporation process

 The main purpose of carrying out identity verification of directors and shareholders by company secretaries is to ensure that the person submitting the company incorporation form is not an imposter who is misusing another person’s identity.
 There are several ways identity can be forged: